 - it’s been 5 or more years since you last had a bike fit

 - you have experienced an accident, injury or surgery or change of physical condition that has negatively impacted your cycling

 Can I do a bike fit myself?

-Yes and no. There are do it your self guidelines, recommendations and apps available online that can help you work on your own bike fit, and many experienced riders like to dial in their own position over time.
-Be forewarned that internet forums on this topic are plagued with misinformation, and that what works for one rider, may be inappropriate for another rider.
+Yes and no. There are do-it-your self guidelines, recommendations and apps available online that can help you work on your own bike fit, and many experienced riders like to dial in their own position over time.
+Be forewarned that internet forums and social media posts on this topic are plagued with misinformation, and what works for one rider may be inappropriate for another rider.
 DIY fitters also tend to focus on just one aspect of fit, and in solving one problem, may create another as they are not taking into account the whole bike-body relationship.